avo-hq/docs.avohq.io/docs/3.0/fields/tags.md

 #### Possible values

 Valid values are `nil`, a string, or a block that evaluates to a string.
-The string should resolve to an enddpoint that returns an array of objects with the keys `value` and `label`.
+The string should resolve to an endpoint that returns an array of objects with the keys `value` and `label`.

 ::: code-group